 We have long supported a precautionary approach to environmental challenges and this stems from the strategic choices made during the founding of the company.
 Our decision to manufacture export-quality chocolate in the country where the cocoa beans are grown, was, at the time we established Omanhene, an unprecedented business model.
 We achieved a significant reduction in the carbon footprint imposed on the environment by traditional chocolate manufacturers who typically are located in developed consumer markets in Europe, North America and Asia.
 Such producers are compelled to buy huge sums of cocoa beans grown in tropical regions and then transport them to factories located thousands of miles away from the farms where the beans are grown.
 It is axiomatic that it takes several pounds of raw cocoa beans to manufacture one pound of finished chocolate.
 Consequently, multiple containers of raw beans must move from Ghana, for example, to the US, an endeavor that imposes a far larger carbon footprint than moving a single container of finished chocolate from Ghana to the US, by contrast.
+Thus our corporate strategy is by design intended to substantially reduce our negative environmental impact as compared to other chocolatiers who extract cocoa beans for offshore processing.

-This year marks our second full year of implementing our our "4 C's" program.
+2012 marks our third full year of implementing our our "4 C's" program.
 The program targets four areas: Climate, Corrugated, Computers and Cycling.